ldaniels528/trifecta/README.md

 <a name="trifecta-ui-query"></a>
 #### Queries

-Trifecta UI also provides a way to execute queries against topics (just like the
+Trifecta UI also provides a way to execute queries against topics using BDQL (Big Data Query Language).
+For more detailed information about BDQL queries, <a href="#kafka-search-by-query">click here</a>.
-<a href="#kafka-search-by-query">CLI application</a> does) and uses the default decoder for processing fields and values
-references in the query.

 ![](http://ldaniels528.github.io/trifecta/images/screenshots/trifecta_ui-query.png)